 What We Do

 Research Centre staff and volunteers make presentations on a wide range of topics related to human rights and civil liberties.

 The Research Centre undertakes research on contemporary civil liberties and human rights issues that are of concern to Albertans.
 The projects are diverse - from proposals for reform of human rights legislation, to a report on citizen complaints about police conduct, to a manual for lawyers who represent mentally disabled clients.

 Human Rights Education Project

-The Research Centre's human rights education project provides speakers, materials, teaching in-services and teacher support for human rights education at the secondary level.
+The Research Centre's human rights education project provides speakers, materials, teacher support, and teaching in-services for human rights education at the secondary level.